 Foraged wild Borage flowers from Aghoozdare region in eastern Mazandaran province brewed with Persian dried lime. (herbal tea)

-Feta cheese, walnut, dill and parsley with Sangak bread.
+Feta cheese, walnut and herbs dip, served with homemade flat bread.

 Northern Iranian rice floure cookie with poppy seed.